Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - getFields(): retrive an object indicating those geoprocess inputs.
 - async execute(longitudeLower, latitudeLower, longitudeUpper, latitudeUpper, equidistance): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

-### class ElevationProfile
+### class ElevationProfileGetFeatureInfo
 Add the height data given a line.

 **Methods**

 - constructor(wpsEndpoint, mdeLayerFullname): when you generate a new instance of the class ElevationProfile, you must to indicate the WPS endpoind and the full name (example: workspace:layerName) of the mde layer that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
 - async execute(lineString, ?responseType): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.
-The optional parameter responseType set the response type that be send to browser, it value could be "LineString3D" (return a GeoJson with 3D LineString, the Z dimension is height) or "FeatureCollectionOfLines" (returns the height like a parameter of the Line).
+The optional parameter responseType set the response type that be send to browser, it value could be "GeoserviceFactory.ElevationProfileResponseType.LineString3D" (return a GeoJson with 3D LineString, the Z dimension is height) or "GeoserviceFactory.ElevationProfileResponseType.FeatureCollectionOfLines" (returns the height like a parameter of the Line).
 The default value is LineString3D.

 ### class WaterRise
 Generates a polygon of an area containing all height less than the requested height.